gracelang/language/standardPrelude/standard.md

     first -> T
     // The first element of self; raises BoundsError if there is none.
-    // If self is unordered, then first answers an arbitrary element.
+    // If self is unordered, then first returns an arbitrary element.

     do(action: Block1⟦T,Unknown⟧) -> Done
     //  Applies action to each element of self.